 It seems as though they like to nickel and dime people here.
 I noticed that many restaurants will charge cover per person in addition to your food order to simply sit at a table in their dining room.
-Also, the public toilets are regulated by a company called WC and they charge to use them.
+Also, the public toilets have the letters “WC” on them which stands for “water closet” (thank you commenter, Daniele, for this insight!) and they charge to use them.
 It was €1.50 Euro when we were in the Rialto area, so keep some change handy just in case!
 Plan your potty breaks ahead of time, especially if you’re traveling to Venice Italy with kids!

 8. Wifi is available, but you’ll need a European adapter to charge your electronic devices

 You should have no problem finding a wifi connection at your hotel or at any place you patronize – just ask the staff for the password!
 This is one of the important things to know when visiting Venice, Italy, you will need a European adapter to charge your phones, tablets, and cameras, their wall outlets do not fit standard US plugs.
 This is a great all-purpose USB adaptor.

 9. Do not feel obligated to buy and souvenirs from pushy street vendors

 Venice is a touristy city, and where there are tourists, there are street vendors!
 Some of them call out to you and seem a little bit pushy, do not feel alarmed or obligated to buy.
 Simply say “no thank you” and keep moving.
 This includes some restaurants, gondoliers, and souvenir shops.